-CPA Australia is one of the world's largest accounting bodies with a membership of more than 150,000 finance, accounting and business professionals in 121 countries across the globe.
+CPA Australia is one of the world's largest accounting bodies with a global membership of more than 150,000 members working in 121 countries around the world, with more than 25,000 members working in senior leadership positions.

 CPA Australia is known for being the world’s best member service organisation.